b1ndark/project5/README.md

 - [Lucidchart](https://lucid.app/) - Used to create the Entity Relationship Diagram (ERD)
 - [Microsoft Word](https://www.microsoft.com/en-gb/microsoft-365/p/word/cfq7ttc0hlkm?activetab=pivot:overviewtab) - Used to write some texts to apply in the project.
 - [ColorKit](https://colorkit.co/) - Used to create the colour palette.
+- [Privacy Policy Generator](https://www.privacypolicygenerator.info/) - Used to generate a privacy policy.
+- [Sitemap](https://www.xml-sitemaps.com/) - Used to create a sitemap.xml file.
+- [facebook](https://facebook.com) - Used to create the TopTech facebook page.
+- [emailJS](https://www.emailjs.com/) - Used to create email templates and functionality for contact page.
+- [Mailchimp](https://mailchimp.com/) - Used for the TopTech newsletter (marketing).
+- [Stripe](https://stripe.com/) - Used to setup the payment system.

 [**Back to the top**](#toptech "back_to_the_top")